annotation/stam-tools/README.md

 You can also output transpositions and other alignments using the `stam export --alignments` (or `stam query --alignments`).
-This will output the same as above, except for an extra first column with the annotation (transposition) ID.
+This will output the same as above, except for an extra first column with the annotation (transposition) ID, and an extra final column with all annotations ID underlying the transposition (separated by a pipe character).